-- According to the Center for Disease Control and Prefvention (CDC) , When a person drink alcohol, the body breaks it down into a chemical called acetaldehyde.
+- According to the Centers for Disease Control and Prevention (CDC) , When a person drinks alcohol, the body breaks it down into a chemical called acetaldehyde.
 Acetaldehyde damages your DNA and prevents the body from repairing the damage.
-DNA is the cell’s “instruction manual” that controls a cell’s normal growth and function.

 - When DNA is damaged, a cell can begin growing out of control and create a cancer tumor.
-The danger gets even bigger if you smoke cigarettes, since alcohol can help pave the way for harmful tobacco chemicals to get inside the cells.
+The chances get even bigger if you smoke cigarettes since alcohol can help pave the way for harmful tobacco chemicals to get inside the cells.

 Esophagus (Food Pipe) Cancer

 - The chances for esophagus cancer, which can be very aggressive and deadly, go up in combination with the number of drinks.
 According to the National Institute of Health (NIH) , alcoholic intake is linked to an increased risk of squamous cell carcinoma, a type of cancer that happens in the lining of your esophagus.